LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 	`sphinx-quickstart` interactive script using the `conf.py_t` file in this directory as the `conf.py` template.
 You can edit the `conf.py_t` to customize it; see the Sphinx documentation for more details.
 See also the custom CSS code used for Logtalk included API documentation.
+To use the `sphinx-quickstart` script in non-interactive mode pass the options to it using the syntax `lgt2rst -s -- -q` followed by `-p`, `-a` and `-v` options.
+For example `lgt2rst -s -- -q -p "My Project" -a "J. Doe" -v "1.12"`.
+	This use in non-interactive mode is currently only supported by the `lgt2rst.sh` POSIX script.

 - `lgt2txt.sh` and `lgt2txt.js`
 	Sample scripts to batch convert XML files to text files.